kdlong/SelectorTools/Readme.md

 Now you should have two folders in your file, one named ZMGNLO and one named ZMiNNLO.
 These are meant to be used for comparisons of the same distribution from a different dataset.
 You can play around in ROOT to overlay plots of the same quanity (e.g., ptZ_mm).

-### The Z selector example

-See [this commit](https://github.com/kdlong/VVAnalysis/commit/18a1d903e149653fff3985b43f1acc834632a7ac) for an example of how to add histograms to a selector using the configuration setup.
-[These corresponding changes](https://github.com/kdlong/AnalysisDatasetManager/commit/39909f6e76046b6ab39b293fa3ea209d1cd202a8) to the [AnalysisDatasetManager repository](https://github.com/kdlong/AnalysisDatasetManager) are necessary.
+### Driver script

 The main program that runs the analysis is the file ```./Utilities/scripts/makeHistFile.py``` .
 This file is a wrapper for the running the selector defined in your src directory over the files specified in the AnalysisDatasetManager.
-This code works with a conviention used in most of this code suite, that is a selection, analysis, and input tier are needed for most all functions to run. for completeness, each option for the code will be explained and the user can know how to use the software:
+This code works with a conviention used in most of this code suite, that is a selection, analysis, and input tier are needed for most all functions to run.
+To see the full list of options, run ```./Utilities/scripts/makeHistFile.py --help```.
+A few important ones are outlined below

 * **-s**: Selection.
 User defined selection to be implimented in Analyzer.
 Need to put in flags in cc files for make any difference (ie PlotObjects area)
 * **-v**: Version.
 Pretty self explanitory
 * **-a**: Analysis.
 Name used to determine with cc/TSelector will fun over your files.
 Map defined in ```./Utilities/python/SelectorTools.py``` (Name from AnalysisDatasetManager)
 * **-f**: Filenames.
 The name of the files to be run over, in quotes seperated by commas.
 The filenames are those specified in the AnalysisDatasetManager, specifically with the FileInfo folder.
-* **-j**: Number of Cores.
-Same as with Make, number of cores used to run the jobs
+* **-j**: Number of cores used to run the jobs
 * **-c**: Channels: If you want to only run over a certain number of channels, put those channels in quotes seperated by commas.
 Default to Inclusive
 * **-o**: Output File: Name of the outfile.
 One one is made, all the samples are put into folders after the filename
 * **-b**: Hist Names: If you only want specific histograms, put names in quotes seperated by commas
 * **--input_tier**: Name corresponding to the skim used on the files (ie FileInfo area)
 * **--lumi**: Self Explanitory
-* **--test**: Confusing naming (without context at least), but basically doesn't do Data driven backgrounds
 * **--uwvv**: Legacy Ntuple format
 * **--noHistConfig**: Ignore Histogram information from ADM.
 Generally unsafe, would ignore